googleNewIconwhatsapp iconTwitterIconinstagramIcon

 • Regular verbs offer clear and predictable expressions in the English language.

-Rules for Forming Regular Verbs
+Rules for Conjugating Regular Verbs

 • Add “-ed” to verbs ending with letters excluding “e”.
 Example: “relax becomes relaxed”.